ehopealot/EJHDelegateObject/README.md

-This little library provides a way to instantiate objects which provide implementations for methods in delegate protocols
+This little library provides a way to instantiate objects which conform to delegate protocols and to specify the implementations of the delegate methods.